RandomStrangers/GoldenSparks-Core/readme.md

 1. Install MinGW-W64
 2. Use either *Run Terminal* from Start Menu or run *mingw-w64.bat* in the installation folder
 3. Navigate to the directory with ClassiCube's source code
-4. Enter `gcc *.c -o ClassiCube.exe -mwindows -lwinmm -limagehlp`
+4. Enter `gcc -fno-math-errno *.c -o ClassiCube.exe -mwindows -lwinmm -limagehlp`

 ##### Using MinGW
 I am assuming you used the installer from https://osdn.net/projects/mingw/
 1. Install MinGW.
 You need mingw32-base-bin and msys-base-bin packages.
 2. Run *msys.bat* in the *C:\MinGW\msys\1.0* folder.
 2. Navigate to the directory with ClassiCube's source code
-4. Enter `gcc *.c -o ClassiCube.exe -mwindows -lwinmm -limagehlp`
+4. Enter `gcc -fno-math-errno *.c -o ClassiCube.exe -mwindows -lwinmm -limagehlp`

 ##### Using TCC (Tiny C Compiler)
 I am assuming you used `tcc-0.9.27-win64-bin.zip` from https://bellard.org/tcc/